canonical/tmate-ssh-server-operator/docs/how-to/get-server-config.md

   set -g tmate-server-ed25519-fingerprint <ed25519-fingerprint>
 ```

-You can use the output above as tmate configuration file (`.tmate.conf`) contents on a tmate client
+You can use the output above as the tmate configuration file (`.tmate.conf`) contents on a tmate
-machine.
+client machine.